cezarsmpio/cezarsampaio.dev/posts/2019-03-21-creating-a-blog-with-nextjs.md

 title: Creating a blog with Next.js
 created_at: 2019-03-21
 preview: How I have overcreated this blog just for fun.
-slug: creating-a-blog-with-nextjs
+slug: 2019-03-21-creating-a-blog-with-nextjs
-keywords: [nextjs, blog, webpack, javascript, overengineering, express, nodejs, api, static]
+keywords:
+    [
+        nextjs,
+        blog,
+        webpack,
+        javascript,
+        overengineering,
+        express,
+        nodejs,
+        api,
+        static,
+    ]
 ---

-That's my first post on my new blog, I have written other stories on [my Medium profile](https://medium.com/@cezarsampaio "Medium profile of Cezar Sampaio.").
+That's my first post on my new blog, I have written other stories on [my Medium profile](https://medium.com/@cezarsampaio 'Medium profile of Cezar Sampaio.').

 In this post I want to demonstrate how I have created this blog using Next.js and Markdown files importing them from a specific folder using Webpack.
-I wanted something __simple__.
+I wanted something **simple**.

 ### Requirements

-* Each post is a markdown file.
+-   Each post is a markdown file.
-* It should load all posts from a __posts__ folder.
+-   It should load all posts from a **posts** folder.
-* No database at all such as MySQL, MongoDB.
+-   No database at all such as MySQL, MongoDB.
-* As simple as possible.
+-   As simple as possible.
-* The less external dependencies, the better.
+-   The less external dependencies, the better.
-* It should load under 1 second.
+-   It should load under 1 second.

 ### First try

 Before everything, I searched for some static blog generator such as Gatsby but I found them a bit complicated or it generates a bunch of files that didn't attend my requirements.

-Then I went with __Next.js__, a framework that I'm used to.
+Then I went with **Next.js**, a framework that I'm used to.

 I started creating all my components following the design of the page:

-* Homepage with a list of posts, header and my social networks links.
+-   Homepage with a list of posts, header and my social networks links.
-* Single page of the post, there I have created all possible styles such as lists, headers, texts, links, tables, quotes, images, tables, iframes, and so on.
+-   Single page of the post, there I have created all possible styles such as lists, headers, texts, links, tables, quotes, images, tables, iframes, and so on.

 For the design I have used [Figma](https://www.figma.com).